Optimize Maps

 • Shot noise

-• Symptom – Noisy maps especially in areas that should have high, uniform composition of the element; results from the inherent statistical variation in the arrival rate of electrons on the detector
+• Symptom – Noisy maps, especially in areas that should have a high, uniform composition of the element; results from the inherent statistical variation in the arrival rate of electrons on the detector

 • Chromatic aberration